Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Result: LEARN MS-ACCESS TIPS AND TRICKS

-LCase() Function (LOWER() in Excel) of Access converts all the Text in a string into Lower-Case letters.
+LCase() Function (LOWER() in Excel) of Access converts all the Text parameters into lower-case.

 ?
 LCase("LeARn mS-access Tips aNd tRicKs")